 The following below lists some common examples of behavior that can constitute abuse and lead to extreme cruelty.
 Please note that this list is not inclusive of all types or forms of abuse and cruelty.

 If you are subjected to behaviors and actions that cause you fear, pain, stress, or other feelings such as sensing a lack of free will, extreme isolation, feeling trapped such that death seems like your only sure escape, or other extremely disturbing emotions and thoughts, please consult with us.
 We can help you assess your circumstances and if possible, we will offer you help in changing your situation.
 Our free initial consultation is confidential and private.
+You can click here now for more information about the PROTECTION FROM ABUSE.
 Our experienced immigration attorneys are both friendly and supportive of individuals in need of assistance and we have helped many clients become Lawful Permanent Residents based on their current and past abuse.
 Contact us now!

 Have you been abused by your U.S. citizen or Permanent Resident spouse?